|Nutrition Facts (per serving)|

 Make the Cake

-Stir in the well-drained pineapple, coconut, and 1/2 cup of the chopped walnuts or pecans.
+Stir in the pineapple, coconut, 1/2 cup of the chopped nuts, and the raisins, if using.

-Bake in the preheated oven for 45 to 55 minutes, or until a wooden pick or cake tester inserted in center comes out clean.
+Bake until a toothpick or cake tester inserted in the center comes out clean, 45 to 55 minutes.

 Place the pan on a rack to cool completely.

-Frost the cooled cake with cream cheese frosting and sprinkle with the remaining chopped nuts.
+Frost the cooled cake with the cream cheese frosting and sprinkle it with the remaining 1/2 cup chopped nuts.
 Lightly press the nuts into the frosting.

-Raisins are an optional addition.
-Soak them in warm water for 15 minutes and drain before adding them.
-Soaking them in rum is another variation.
-The alcohol will bake off but it will leave the flavor behind.
+- Raisins are an optional addition.
+Soak them in warm water for 15 minutes and drain before adding.
+Soak them in rum for an extra kick.
+It pairs nicely with the tropical flavors.